Lore3581/da4a-juncture/README.md

 More information can be found on the [Juncture web site](https://juncture-digital.org) and in the online [User guide](https://github.com/JSTOR-Labs/juncture/wiki).

 This is a link to [the tutorial essay provided by Juncture](tutorial-essay).

+This is a link to [the sample bibliography-based essay created with curricular-based materials](bibliography-essay).